Selections that we’ve highlighted over the years.

 Pacific Research Institute releases “Not as Good as You Think”

 Not as Good as You Think: The Myth of the Middle Class School is a documentary that shatters the myth that “good” schools located in “nice” neighborhoods are shielded from the education crisis that pervades schools in poor, urban areas.
 ECF president Dr. John Stone is featured in the film, which is currently available on DVD.
 See a trailer here, or purchase here.

 LA Times features extensive report on value-added assessment

 When Terry Grier joined San Diego USD as superintendent, he brought with him a desire to use value-added assessment in his school improvement efforts.
 Resistance by the education establishment to this and other initiatives led to his departure, and the conflict led the fourth largest newspaper in the US to report on the importance of value-added assessment in its print and online editions.
 The feature article can be found here

 If standardized testing is such a valuable tool for school improvement, why do so many educators oppose it?

 The key difference is one of perspective.
 Parents, policymakers, and the consuming public view public education as a human development resource.
 Their top priority is literacy, numeracy, and the other educational outcomes that prepare youth to be productive members of adult society.
 Educators want these same outcomes but consider a broad range of other objectives to be of equal or greater importance.

 This conflict mostly stays below the public’s radar, but it occasionally bubbles up as a political battle between educators and elected officials about accountability.
-Tennessee and other states now implementing their Race to the Top Reforms are now experiencing the full blown problem.

 Author Richard Phelps’ classic Kill the Messenger: The War on Standardized Testing describes the issue and analyzes the arguments that non-educators must understand in order to defend and advance the public’s educational goals.